jrfnl/clearPHP/rules/no-useless-interfaces.md

 ```

 When interfaces are only used to define classes (or other interfaces), they may actually be removed once the class is coded : they are used as guideline to build the final class.
 As such, they are useless interfaces.

-On the other hand, interfaces mentioned in `instanceof` or `Typehint` are providing control over objects and their nature, helping to detect unfitting values.
+On the other hand, interfaces mentioned in `instanceof` or _Typehint_ are providing control over objects and their nature, helping to detect unfitting values.
 They play an active role during code execution.

-It is recommended to check that interfaces are used in  `instanceof` or `Typehint` structure, or consider removing them.
+It is recommended to check that interfaces are used in `instanceof` or _Typehint_ structures, and if not, consider removing them.

 ## Rule Details